Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 BINALAYAN HIDDEN FALLS

-Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best waterfalls in the Philippines and I highly recommend adding it to your South Cebu tour!
+Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best waterfalls in the Philippines!

 Binalayan Falls is located in Samboan in South Cebu.
-From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach Binalayan Falls.
+From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach these falls.

 The first tier at Binalayan Falls features a shallow crystalline rock pool, a rest area with some make-shift benches and a tire swing hung from a tree.
 It’s definitely worth taking a short break here in this tranquil little section of the trek.

-The main falls at Binalayan Waterfall boasts a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.
+The main falls at Binalayan Waterfall boast a 5oft tall rock face and the flow of water is divided into three separate streams that fill the basin beneath.

 There is also a range of cliff jumping spots on the left-hand side of the falls, but even this is a bit sketchy due to the pool below being quite shallow.
 Only jump from a height you feel comfortable with, even if the guide encourages you to jump from a higher level just say no.